 EACH OF THESE SUBJECTS ARE DISCUSSED FURTHER IN OTHER SECTIONS OF THIS DOCUMENT

 - If you haven’t already disclosed your health history, whether to tell your employer and/or co-workers (and if so, what to tell)

 - What accommodations you may need to enable you to do your job because of your health condition and/or treatment.

 Before telling or taking any other action:

-Give emotions a chance to settle.
-(For information about dealing with emotions, click here.)
-If you can, take a day or two off.
+- If emotions are interfering with your judgment, give them time to settle.
+(For information about dealing with emotions, click here) If you can, take a day or two off.

-"Just in case," start keeping a work journal.
-Include facts that would be relevant to a discrimination claim.
+- If you have taken time off before because of cancer, your employer may begin to lose patience with you at the prospect of yet more absenteeism.
+Whether this occurs or not, start keeping a work journal.
+Include facts that would be relevant to a claim that you are discriminated against because of your health condition.
 Making notes as things happen becomes strong evidence in the event you want to file a claim in the future.

 If you will take time off, think about how to do it in a manner that least disrupts your income and benefits.

 - Call your time away from work whatever will maximize time off with benefits.